UNCLAIMED FUNDS FREE UNCLAIMED MONEY SEARCH ALL SECRETARIES OF STATE

-THE STATES HOLD BILLIONS OF $$$$
+THE SECRETARY OF STATES HOLD BILLIONS OF

-OF UNCLAIMED FUNDS.
-SEE IF SOME
+UNCLAIMED MONEY.
+SEE IF SOME OF THE FUNDS

-BELONG TO YOU OR FAMILY/FRIENDS
+BELONG TO YOU OR YOUR FAMILY AND FRIENDS

-THE STATES HOLD BILLIONS OF $$$$
+THE SECRETARY OF STATES HOLD BILLIONS OF

-OF UNCLAIMED FUNDS.
-SEE IF SOME
+UNCLAIMED MONEY.
+SEE IF SOME OF THE FUNDS

-BELONG TO YOU OR FAMILY/FRIENDS
+BELONG TO YOU OR YOUR FAMILY AND FRIENDS

 There’s an estimated $49 billion in unclaimed funds waiting to be claimed.